 Variously-sized boulders and cobbles were found scattered across the property, as part of a surficial geologic unit considered to be either weathered Wasatch Formation or colluvial deposits derived from weathered Wasatch Formation.
-These were typically subrounded, and were found to be as large as 3 feet in diameter.
-The rock clasts2 were found to be comprised predominantly of banded to massive purple quartzite, though some dark gray sandy limestone and yellowish-orange sandstone clasts were also observed.
+These were typically subrounded, and were found to be as large as 2 feet in diameter.
+The rock clasts2 were found to be comprised entirely of banded to massive purple to gray to red quartzite.

-A single, small, northeast-southwest trending gully was observed in the eastern portion of the property and contained small rounded alluvial gravel and cobbles.
-The gully was dry and was up to one foot deep.
+Two small, generally north-south trending gullies were observed in the eastern portion of the property and contained small rounded alluvial gravel and cobbles.
+The gullies were dry and up to three feet deep, and contained several forks.
 No springs, seeps, or running water were observed on the property at the time of the site visit.
-Additionally, no evidence of landsliding or other geologic hazards was observed on the property, though potential localized landslide features were observed to the south and west of the property (see Figure A-2).
+Aside from shallow soil creep, no evidence of landsliding or other geologic hazards was observed on the property.
+Potential localized landslide features were observed to the southwest of the property (see Figure A-2).